 While another study that commissioned more than 2000 Americans concluded you have 27 seconds.
 This study also found that

 - 69% of participants made a first impression of someone before they even had a chance to speak and that

-- 83% of their participants felt more positively about someone who seemed confident in themselves.
+- 83% of their participants felt more positive about someone who seemed confident in themselves.

-Also while many of these studies will test by showing people photos of strangers and seeing how long they take to rate certain characteristics, results are different by population.
-Age, gender, race, among other personal factors play HUGE roles in how somebody passes assumptions about others.
+Also, while many of these studies will test by showing people photos of strangers and seeing how long they take to rate certain characteristics, results are different by population.
+Age, gender, and race, among other personal factors, play HUGE roles in how somebody passes assumptions about others.
 That is the main reason we see differing results, simply because all of us are different in how quickly we process information.
-Simply said, all of these studies are operating with different test groups, different methods of testing, and each one is impossible to recreate in a real-life situation.
+Simply said, all of these studies operate with different test groups and different methods of testing, and each one is impossible to recreate in a real-life situation.

-HOWEVER, what all of the differing studies DO HAVE in common are the knowing that we do form first impressions fairly quickly, and often before we even have a chance to shake hands or speak with the person we are encountering!
+HOWEVER, what all of the differing studies DO HAVE in common is the knowledge that we do form first impressions fairly quickly, and often before we even have a chance to shake hands or speak with the person we are encountering!
 Regardless of the exact number of seconds it takes, we all evaluate and jump to conclusions about people in a very short amount of time.
-We base these impressions off of people’s appearance, behavior, and communication, and nowadays also the digital footprint they leave behind.
+We base these impressions on people’s appearance, behavior, and communication, and nowadays also on the digital footprint they leave behind.
 Although we do not go into an encounter intentionally judging another, we do this subconsciously and quite effortlessly.

-Think about the hundreds or even thousands of social encounters you have every single day both in-person and online.
+Think about the hundreds or even thousands of social encounters you have every single day, both in-person and online.
 Think about how quickly you assess somebody and make a decision about them.
-You often do not pay attention to how quickly this process happens in your own head but remember that this same process is happening for everybody else as well!
+You often do not pay attention to how quickly this process happens in your own head but remember that this same process is happening to everybody else as well!